 5. The overall high cost and good condition of properties, making redevelopment expensive or unattractive to property owners.

 These challenges are not unique to Oak Bay but are also prevalent across the region and nationwide.
 Factors such as a shortage of construction labor, rising construction costs, and increasing interest rates further exacerbate housing supply and affordability concerns.

 The District has several housing initiatives underway and planned as part of a program to support Council's priority for creating a more diverse range of housing options in the community.

 Housing priorities for Oak Bay are based on two key components:

 - The housing policy directions contained in the Official Community Plan (OCP); and

-Development of a Housing Framework for Oak Bay will take time and will involve community engagement for each of the initiatives.
-Ultimately, the goal of the Framework is to develop an approach to housing options that is best suited to Oak Bay.
+Creating more housing options in Oak Bay will take time to ensure new regulations are supported by the community and balance the need for additional housing with maintaining community character and liveability.
+Oak Bay’s approach relies on community engagement for each of the initiatives with the goal of developing an approach to housing options that is best suited to Oak Bay.